 Don't Use the Wrong Type of Paint On Your Walls

 Not all walls paints are created equal.
 Some paints react negatively to moisture, or cannot be wiped without leaving marks on the wall.
-For example, I love Sherwin Williams CHB paint for a ceiling, but the chalky, non-washable finish, makes it a terrible paint to use on walls.
+For example, I love Sherwin Williams CHB paint for a ceiling, but the chalky, non-washable finish makes it a terrible paint to use on walls.
 Think about the room you're painting and choose a paint suitable for your environment.

-Do you have kids, or dogs?
+Do you have kids or dogs?
 Do your walls take a lot of abuse?
 If so, using washable paint meant for a high-traffic living space is recommended.
-Using a more glossy paint too, such as satin, or even semi-gloss, will give you maximum washability and stain resistance than a duller finish like eggshell, or matte.
+Using a more glossy paint too, such as satin or even semi-gloss, will give you maximum washability and stain resistance than a duller finish like eggshell or matte.

-The Best Paint for Interior Walls
+The Best Paint For Interior Walls

 Based on my experience and personal preferences, the two best paint brands for interior walls, at least in my opinion, are Benjamin Moore and Sherwin Williams.
 Both brands include a massive selection of products, some good and some bad.
 For paint colors, both companies have thousands of samples to choose from, but I love the Sherwin Williams fan deck, especially their selection of gray, including Repose Gray (SW-7015), one of my favorite wall colors.

 Where I live, Sherwin Williams stores are everywhere, making it really convenient to get what I need for my painting projects, no matter where I'm working.
-While there are some Benjamin Moore stores here too, most of their paints are sold through family owned paint and hardware stores.
+While there are some Benjamin Moore stores here too, most of their paints are sold through family-owned paint and hardware stores.

 My Top 2 Interior Paint Picks

 Now I'll share my two favorite paints for interior walls.
 Both of my picks exhibit the durability and application traits I look for in paint that make my projects easier.
-I don't use paint that covers poorly, or wreaks to high heaven.
+I don't use paint that covers poorly or wreaks to high heaven.
 I only included two paints because I wanted to keep it simple.
 You can't go wrong with either one, but for an honorable mention, Benjamin Moore Aura is also great if you prefer that brand.

 Benjamin Moore Regal Select

 I've used Regal Select several times, without disappointment, for whole-house painting projects and single rooms.
-If you love Benjamin Moore's Aura, but you don't want to fork over $80 per gallon, this a cheaper alternative that doesn't under-perform.
+If you love Benjamin Moore's Aura, but you don't want to fork over $80 per gallon, Regal is a cheaper alternative that doesn't under-perform.
 If you're on a tight budget, I would also recommend Ben, which is around $10 cheaper per gallon and performs great too.